cloud-gov/cg-site/_docs/technology/responsibilities.md

 Here's an example:

-First, cloud.gov determines that the coffee service is not serving customers as well as a new espresso service might, and we decide to replace the coffee service entirely with the espresso service.
+First, Cloud.gov determines that the coffee service is not serving customers as well as a new espresso service might, and we decide to replace the coffee service entirely with the espresso service.
 First, we make the espresso service generally available.
 Next, we send out the general announcement to all of our users.
 This announcement goes out on April 3rd and states: